SomyaJain-DCO/DCO-Rewards/replit.md

 - June 20, 2025.
 Added comprehensive search and export functionality to All Activities page with real-time filtering and CSV download capabilities
 - June 20, 2025.
 Removed activity history section from My Profile page to simplify interface and focus on performance summary metrics
 - June 20, 2025.
 Removed activity overview section from My Profile page, keeping only essential user information and performance metrics
+- June 20, 2025.
+Enhanced All Activities page to display activity descriptions alongside titles for better context and information
 ```

 ## User Preferences